Nightmares: the basics

 Trauma can also cause nightmares.
 If a child has experienced some type of trauma, she might have nightmares about it for several weeks or months afterwards.

-It can be a good idea to seek professional advice if your child is experiencing nightmares coupled with high levels of anxiety during the day.
+It can be a good idea to seek professional advice if your child is experiencing nightmares together with high levels of anxiety during the day.
 Also seek help if nightmares are part of your child’s response to a traumatic event.